Painkiller-GH/Painkiller-GH/README.md

 - 👋 Hi, I’m @Painkiller-GH
-- 👀 I’m interested in Azure and Data Analytics
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Power BI and Azure
 - 💞️ I’m looking to collaborate on Data Analysis
 - 📫 How to reach me: https://www.linkedin.com/in/agust%C3%ADn-ruiz-mart%C3%ADn-1b539a33/